craigiansmith/craigiansmith.github.io/_drafts/python-notes.md

 It is briefly discussed in the (Python tutorial)[https://docs.python.org/2/tutorial/classes.html#multiple-inheritance], and the BDFL wrote up an (informative post)[http://python-history.blogspot.com.au/2010/06/method-resolution-order.html] about how the MRO was introduced.

+## Adding a method to an existing class

+It is very simple to add or replace methods on existing classes.
+Simply define the method and then assign the method to an attribute on the class object.
+It is possible to pass self to the new method since it is being bound to the class object.

+You can also add methods to instance objects in the same way, however `self` won't be passed to that method and the interpreter will complain if the method expects it.

+## Iterating over a dict

+To extract keys and values from a dict in Python 2.7 you can use:

+    for key, value in my_dict.iteritems():
+        print "My {} is {}".format(key, value)

+In Python 3 that becomes `my_dict.items()`.